 Disclosure: Some of the links in this article may be affiliate links, meaning that we may earn a small commission if you click through using our link and make a purchase.
 Please be assured that this will not cost you any extra money.
 Also, please be assured that we either use the products we recommend personally, or have been recommended by trusted friends who currently use them.

 You’ve likely heard about the many successes that come from sticking to a strict low-carb or keto diet, such as improved energy levels and weight loss.

 But if you’re new to eating this way, it’s normal to feel overwhelmed by all that comes with making dietary changes – especially if one of those changes includes dealing with constipation.

-Constipation can be an annoying roadblock for some people who are trying out a new diet plan, so let’s dive into what causes it and how you can prevent it going forward.
+Constipation can be an annoying roadblock for some people who are trying out a new diet plan, whether it’s keto or any other diet.
+So let’s dive into what causes it and how you can prevent it going forward.

 We know that having these issues isn’t fun and nobody wants to talk about being backed up more than they have to.